tiagobpires/tiagobpires/README.md

 ## 👋 Hello World!

-I'm a Brazilian computer science student at Federal University of Ceara (UFC) with over 3 years of experience in Software Engineering, working on academic projects and startups, including solutions for international clients.
-I'm currently working at Neps Academy and Behring Foundation.
+I'm a Computer Science student at the Federal University of Ceará (UFC) with over three years of experience in Software Engineering.
+I specialize in Backend development, focusing on robust APIs and optimized integrations using Python.
+I have worked on academic projects and startups, delivering solutions for international clients.
+Currently, I work at Neps Academy and Behring Foundation.

 ### About me